ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_orderinginstance.md

 #### Viewing instance details
 {: #cloud_modern_bundle_orderinginstance-view-inst-details}

 You can check the status of the deployment by viewing the instance details.
-Click **Resources** from the left navigation pane and locate the **vCenter Server Instances** or **On-premises HCX Instances** table to view information about the instances that you ordered.
+Click **Resources** from the left navigation pane and locate the **vCenter Server instances** or **On-premises HCX licenses** table to view information about the instances that you ordered.

-When the instance is successfully deployed, the components that are described in the *Technical specifications* sections of this topic are installed on your VMware virtual platform and the on-premises HCX service activation key is listed in the **On-premises HCX Instances** table.
+When the instance is successfully deployed, the components that are described in the *Technical specifications* sections of this topic are installed on your VMware virtual platform and the on-premises HCX service activation key is listed in the **On-premises HCX licenses** table.

-The status of the instance changes to **Ready to Use** and you receive a notification by email.
+The status of the instance changes to **Ready to use** and you receive a notification by email.

 ### What to do next
 {: #cloud_modern_bundle_orderinginstance-next}